-The bill amends the New Mexico Insurance Code to revise licensing fees, renewal time frames, and requirements for insurance producers and adjusters.
-It introduces new fees for multiple employer welfare arrangements, employee leasing contractors, and professional employer organizations, establishing an initial registration fee of $1,000 and an annual renewal fee of $200.
+The bill amends the New Mexico Insurance Code to revise licensing fees, time frames, and requirements for insurance-related entities.
+It introduces a new fee structure for multiple employer welfare arrangements, employee leasing contractors, and professional employer organizations, establishing an initial registration fee of $1,000 and an annual renewal fee of $200.
 The time frame for license continuation requests is extended from thirty days to one year, contingent upon the payment of a higher continuation fee.
-Additionally, it mandates that appointments for insurance producers be renewed annually by March 1 and imposes penalties for failing to notify the superintendent of address changes.
+Additionally, it mandates that insurance producers renew their appointments annually by March 1 and maintain updated contact information with the superintendent, including their residential, business, or email addresses.
+A penalty of $50 is imposed for failure to notify the superintendent of any changes within thirty days.

 Statutes affected: introduced version: 59A-6-1, 59A-11-10, 59A-11-12, 59A-12-17, 59A-13-9